 If a TV show was funny any time in the second half of the 20th century, there's a good chance Tom Poston was involved with it.
-Whether he was a regular cast member, a recurring character one-time guest, and whether the show was a sitcom, game show, variety or talk show, chances are that Poston was there, making it funnier.
+Whether he was a regular cast member, a recurring character or a one-time guest, and whether the show was a sitcom, game show, variety or talk show, chances are that Poston was there, making it funnier.

 Five years after his death, we still can't stop laughing when we watch Tom Poston's work.
 We're offering a few of his greatest hits to give you a laugh, too.